Noticias MundoFox: Background

 Jorge Mettey, SVP of News for MundoFox was quoted as saying, “We are targeting Latinos, especially young Latinos who probably feel more comfortable speaking in English, but they do understand Spanish, and obviously we are also targeting Latinos who speak only Spanish...
 We are not focusing on the regular normal issues that newscasts in Spanish focus on, like immigration and that stuff.
 It is not our focus.
 We are talking to a different Latino.
 We are not talking to victims.
 We are talking to successful people eager to improve their lives.”

-48 stations from MundoFox's initial 50-station affiliate body have also committed to developing in-house news departments to provide locally produced Spanish language newscasts to the markets served by the stations, a small number of whom do not have a Spanish language news option on local television (excluding KWHY and WGEN-TV who already operate their own news departments).
+48 stations from MundoFox's initial 50-station affiliate body have also committed to developing in-house news departments to provide locally produced Spanish language newscasts to the markets served by the stations, a small number of whom do not have a Spanish language news option on local television (excluding KWHY-TV and WGEN-TV who already operate their own news departments).
 Affiliates without full-fledged newscasts are expected to produce two-minute local news capsules that will be aired during the network’s Noticias MundoFox national evening newscasts.

 On July 16, 2015 21st Century Fox announced that it had sold its stake in MundoFox to RCN, giving the firm full ownership.
 Fox International Channels president Herman Lopez stated that the company was "proud of having started MundoFox with RCN and are confident that they will realize all of the potential of the network."
 That following July 28, "Noticias MundoFox" was cancelled and the entire staff was laid-off.

+Fox would re-enter the Spanish language TV news market in October 2024, when it began airing Fox Noticias—which, unlike Noticias MundoFox, is produced by Fox News—for one hour each weekday on the Fox Deportes sports cable channel.